mihirv23/Heap-Management/README.md

 - Maintain a **free list with a doubly linked list** to optimize merging.
 - Add **debugging utilities** to visualize memory usage.

-## License
-This project is open-source and can be modified and distributed under the **MIT License**.